Holiday Events in Salt Lake

 Visitors and locals alike flock to this annual performance of William Christensen’s The Nutcracker, which highlights the incredible full-length choreography of this classic children’s story.
 Performances are held throughout the month of December, with special matinee performances every weekend at discounted prices.

-A staple of the holiday season in Utah, join the Utah Symphony and locals as they sing along to Handel’s Messiah.
+A staple of the holiday season in Utah, join the Utah Symphony as they perform Handel's Messiah.
+Traditionally a sing-along, this has been changed to a performance only due to the pandemic.
 Tickets sell out quickly for this limited engagement event, so make sure to buy your tickets well in advance.